 We have developed and maintain a portfolio of registered patents and trademarks in a number of territories and benefit from an exclusive licensing arrangement covering certain intellectual property used in our business with our shareholders and affiliates.
-In addition, we maintain our trade secrets and proprietary information through careful selection of our partners and the locations of our research facilities, through non-competition undertakings with our employees and contractors and through confidentiality agreements with our contractors, developers and customers.
+In addition, we maintain our trade secrets and proprietary information through careful selection of our partners and the locations of our research facilities, through non-competition undertakings with our key employees and key contractors and through confidentiality agreements or provisions with our key contractors, developers and customers.